bit4bit/vstofolder/README.md

 # VS To Folder

-A VS Code extension that provides quick navigation to any folder in your workspace through a searchable quick pick interface.
+A VS Code and Windsurf extension that provides quick navigation to any folder in your workspace through a searchable quick pick interface.

 ## Features